rescala-lang/REScala/Documentation/web-manual/manual-src.md

 Install [sbt](http://www.scala-sbt.org/) and run `sbt console` inside the folder, this should allow you to follow along the following examples.

-The code examples in the manual serve as a self contained Scala REPL session.
+The code examples in the manual serve as a self-contained Scala REPL session.
 Most code blocks can be executed on their own when adding this import, but some require definitions from the prior blocks.
 To use all features of _REScala_ the only required import is: